 Global Perspective on Business

 In an increasingly globalized economy, understanding international markets and cultural nuances is crucial.
-Many MBA programs emphasize global business strategies, offering opportunities for international study, internships, and exposure to diverse business practices.
+Many programs emphasize global business strategies, offering opportunities for international study, internships, and exposure to diverse business practices.
 This global perspective enhances graduates’ ability to operate effectively in multinational environments.

 Entrepreneurial Skills and Opportunities